-Delayed hospital 'may not open until 2022'
+Carillion failure delays hospital build

 Once complete, the hospital will replace large parts of Sandwell Hospital and City Hospital in Birmingham, such as the accident and emergency departments which are due to close.
 Some services will remain at both sites.

-MP John Spellar, Labour MP for Warley, said: "The delay is causing a great deal of disruption to two other local hospitals and delaying improvements to the area as the new hospital will of course see new jobs and housing arrive in the region, to the benefit of not only people in my consistency, but of north Birmingham too."
+MP John Spellar, Labour MP for Warley, said: "The delay is causing a great deal of disruption to two other local hospitals and delaying improvements to the area as the new hospital will of course see new jobs and housing arrive in the region, to the benefit of not only people in my consistency, but of north Birmingham too.

+"I have raised this with the government multiple times.
+It needs to cut to the chase to make a decision on the future of the hospital to get things moving at the site again."

+A Department of Health spokesperson said: "The government is working to minimise the impact and discussions with the trust and PFI company are ongoing to ensure there are plans in place to keep any construction delays to a minimum".